Sunday, November 1, 2020

 Far away from Ceareste, in the kingdom of Masirean…

 Step aside!
-Mercenary Varhi is coming through!
+The mercenary Varhi is coming through!

-Varhi proceeded forward, his steel silver greaves thudding hard with each step he took towards the castle as the eight soldiers guarding the front doorway split apart to allow him entry.
-He walked briskly despite the weight of his boots, stepping forward into the castle while his cape, black, with the edges streaked in dim violet billowed behind him, and his chain shirt underneath his black mantle rattled with his movements.
+Varhi proceeded himself forward, his steel silver greaves thudding hard with each marching step he took towards the castle.
+A total of eight soldiers guarding the front open gateway split apart to allow him entry.
+He walked briskly despite the metallic boots covering his legs up to his knees, as if the metal weighed nothing at all.

-The carpet continued to guide him in his linear direction, until he finally after two more doorways which were opened in a similar fashion as the first, led him into the room he sought after.
-He did not pause his steps upon entry, only stopping when he was about twenty feet away from the two thrones themselves of the King and Queen who ruled this country.
+The carpet continued to guide him in his linear direction, until he finally, after two more doorways which were opened in a similar fashion as the first, led him into the room he sought after.
+He did not pause his steps upon entry, only stopping when he was about twenty-five feet away from the two thrones themselves of the King and Queen who ruled this country.
 King “Avotash” Masirean and Queen “Alyana” Masirean.

 He heard King Avotash move to stand from his throne.
 “Rise Varhi, you do not need to kneel in front of me like a peasant.”

 Varhi bit the inside of his mouth on the right side tenderly.
 Last time he didn’t kneel down, he got scolded for it.
 Now it was suddenly okay?
 He hated royalty sometimes.
-No, that was a lie, he hated royalty all the time.
-Though his dark brown hair wasn’t long, it was long that the bangs in front of his face did well enough in this position to hide the scowl on his features.

 The singular remaining guard moved from his position, approaching Varhi to take the envelope from his hands and then retreated back to hand it towards his Majesty.
-Immediately the King’s eyebrows furrowed.
+Immediately the King’s eyebrows furrowed as the envelope the letter was housed in was...

-“You unsealed it.”
+“...You unsealed it.”
 He noted out loud, dryly.

 Varhi shrugged.
 “I was curious what it said.
 Does it really matter?”